List of longest-living organisms: Biological immortality

 Individuals of other species have been observed to regress to a larval state and regrow into adults multiple times.
 The hydrozoan species Turritopsis dohrnii (formerly Turritopsis nutricula) is capable of cycling from a mature adult stage to an immature polyp stage and back again.
 This means no natural limit to its lifespan is known.
 No single specimen has been observed for any extended period, however, and estimating the age of a specimen is not possible by any known means.
-At least one other hydrozoan (Laodicea undulata) and one scyphozoan (Aurelia sp.1) can also revert from a medusa stage into a polyp stage.
+At least one other hydrozoan (Laodicea undulata), one scyphozoan (Aurelia sp.
+1) and one tentaculata (Mnemiopsis leiydi) can also revert from a medusa stage into a polyp stage.

 Similarly, the larvae of skin beetles undergo a degree of "reversed development" when starved, and later grow back to the previously attained level of maturity.
 This cycle can be repeated many times.
 However, repeated cycles result in physiological deterioration, suggesting that these beetle larvae still age.

-Revived into activity after stasis
+Revival after dormancy

 If the definition of lifespan does not exclude time spent in metabolically inactive states, many organisms may be said to have lifespans that are millions of years in length.
 Various claims have been made about reviving bacterial spores to active metabolism after millions of years of dormancy.
-Spores preserved in amber have been revived after 40 million years, and spores from salt deposits in New Mexico have been revived after 250 million years, making these bacteria by far the longest-living organisms ever recorded.
+Spores preserved in amber have been revived after 40 million years, and spores from salt deposits in the Salado Formation of New Mexico have been revived after 250 million years, making these bacteria by far the longest-living organisms ever recorded.
 Similarly, in May 2022 prokaryotic and eukaryotic microorganisms were found in crystals of halite; these could be over 800 million years old but it remains uncertain if they are alive or if they could be revived.
 In a related find, a scientist was able to coax 34,000-year-old salt-captured bacteria to reproduce.
 These results were subsequently duplicated independently.

-In July 2018, scientists from four Russian institutions collaborating with Princeton University reported that they had analyzed about 300 prehistoric nematode worms recovered from permafrost above the Arctic Circle in Sakha Republic, and that after being thawed, two of the nematodes revived and began moving and eating.
-One found in a Pleistocene squirrel burrow in the Duvanny Yar outcrop on the Kolyma River was believed to be about 32,000 years old, while the other, recovered in 2015 near the Alazeya River, was dated at approximately 30,000-40,000 years old.
-These nematodes were believed to be the oldest living multicellular organisms on Earth.
+In July 2018, scientists from four Russian institutions collaborating with Princeton University reported that they had analyzed about 300 prehistoric nematode worms recovered from permafrost above the Arctic Circle in the Sakha Republic, and that after being thawed, two of the nematodes revived and began moving and eating.
+One found in a Pleistocene squirrel burrow in the Duvanny Yar outcrop on the Kolyma River was believed to be about 32,000 years old, while the other, recovered in 2015 near the Alazeya River, was dated at approximately 30,000–40,000 years old.
+These nematodes were believed to be the oldest living non-clonal multicellular organisms on Earth.
+In 2021, biologists reported the restoration of bdelloid rotifers frozen for 24,000 years in the Siberian permafrost.
+In 2023, it was reported that nematodes of the previously undescribed Panagrolaimus kolymaensis were revived after 46,000 years in cryptobiosis.